godfreybrew/SecurityAura/README.md

 - [OpenFPC](http://www.openfpc.org) - OpenFPC is a set of tools that combine to provide a lightweight full-packet network traffic recorder & buffering system.
 It's design goal is to allow non-expert users to deploy a distributed network traffic recorder on COTS hardware while integrating into existing alert and log management tools.
 - [Dshell](https://github.com/USArmyResearchLab/Dshell) - Dshell is a network forensic analysis framework.
 Enables rapid development of plugins to support the dissection of network packet captures.
 - [stenographer](https://github.com/google/stenographer) - Stenographer is a packet capture solution which aims to quickly spool all packets to disk, then provide simple, fast access to subsets of those packets.

+### Sniffer

+- [wireshark](https://www.wireshark.org) - Wireshark is a free and open-source packet analyzer.
+It is used for network troubleshooting, analysis, software and communications protocol development, and education.
+Wireshark is very similar to tcpdump, but has a graphical front-end, plus some integrated sorting and filtering options.
+- [netsniff-ng](http://netsniff-ng.org/) -  netsniff-ng is a free Linux networking toolkit, a Swiss army knife for your daily Linux network plumbing if you will.
+Its gain of performance is reached by zero-copy mechanisms, so that on packet reception and transmission the kernel does not need to copy packets from kernel space to user space and vice versa.
+- [Live HTTP headers ](https://addons.mozilla.org/en-US/firefox/addon/http-header-live/) - Live HTTP headers is a free firefox addon to see your browser requests in real time.
+It shows the entire headers of the requests and can be used to find the security loopholes in implementations.